Butter Poached Lobster w/Shellfish Ravioli

 Summertime in NYC will always be the season for great seafood.
 This recipe doesn’t skimp on it either.
 The combination of butter poached lobster, spicy Alfredo sauce, and shellfish ravioli (made easy with wonton wrappers) work together magically.

-This recipe was also my submission to qualify for the “World Food Championships 2017” in November. (wish me luck)
+This recipe was also my submission to qualify for the “World Food Championships 2017” in November.
+(I won second place in the NY region)

 2-3 tbsp. water